morisawausa/ProofingTool/README.md

 }
 ```

 The `"lines"` key specifies which styles to render, at which point size, and in which order.
-Currently, only font masters are supported.
-We hope to add instance support at some point in the future.
+Styles are pulled from the instance list by default.
+If there are no instances, Styles are pulled from the masters list.

 ```js
 {